This website uses cookies to help you make the most of your visit.

 Principle 1.
 Governance

-The pharmacy does not always identify and manage the risks associated with the services that it provides.
-It does not carry out thorough checks when prescribers register to use its services, so it cannot provide assurance that they are who they claim to be.
-And it does not periodically check the status of the prescriber’s professional registration, so may not know if the status changes.
+The pharmacy identifies and manages the risks associated with the services that it provides.
+It carries out checks when prescribers register to use its services, so it can provide assurances that they are who they claim to be and have the authority to prescribe.
 The pharmacy has written procedures in place, but they do not always cover the way it operates so it’s team members may not always fully understand what is expected of them.
-And it does not record mistakes that happen.
-So, its team members may miss out on learning opportunities.
+Team members record mistakes that happen to help them learn from them and improve their ways of working.

 Principle 2.
 Staff